null FBA19B7T0L9D Skip to main content

 • Charitable Acts: Many people participate in food drives and volunteer efforts to help those in need.

 President Abraham Lincoln’s declaration of Thanksgiving as a national holiday holds timeless significance.
-It was a response to Hale’s campaign and a strategic move to foster unity during a divided era.
-Lincoln’s legacy reminds us that even during turmoil, gratitude can be a powerful tool for healing and togetherness.
+Prompted by Sarah Josepha Hale’s campaign, it was also a strategic effort to foster unity during the Civil War.
+Lincoln’s decision reminds us that even in times of division, gratitude and reflection can serve as powerful tools for healing and togetherness—values that continue to define Thanksgiving today.

 Final Thoughts: The Power of Gratitude